joranquinten/gulp-hugo/README.md

 ### Configuration

-All of the options are stored in the "gulp-config.json" file.
-This encompassed source locations, target locations and certain configuration options which target certain plugins. **The "Gulpfile.js" should never have to be edited in order to use this repository for your development or even deployment.**
+All of the options are stored in the "/config/gulp-\*.json" files.
+These encompass source locations, target locations and certain configuration options which target plugins. **The "Gulpfile.js" should never have to be edited in order to use this repository for your development or even deployment.**

-The structure of the configuration file is as follows: Global options are set in the settings object.
-These act as switches for certain options within the process.
-The next part describes the location of the environments, source files and output.
-The plugins object describes the options for each plugin.
+The config files are grouped by the following scope:

+- **gulp-global.json** contains switches to control some global options within the tasks.
+- **gulp-filemappings.json** stores file references of both source and target locations.
+- **gulp-plugins.json** collects the options by plugin.
+- **gulp-local.json** is used to overrule previous settings for a local development machine.

-Short descrition of the main options:
+Short description of the main options:
 - **isDevelop**: triggers minification of assets en determines the output folder (develop or production).
 - **cleanBeforeRun**: deletes the previous output from a certain task.
+- **cleanArchiveBeforeDeploy**: deletes all of the previously generated archives.
 - **enableGZIP**: packs assets, server should support GZip when serving content.
+- **enableUsemin**: retrieves and concatenates assets based upon the marked blocks in the source HTML (see below).
+- **enableRevisioning**: automagically adds a hash to the filenames of assets and updates the source HTML to load the generated filename.
+This facilitates browser caching and cache busting.
 - **transformForAngular**: enables specific transformations of javascript files tailored to the Angular framework.

 The usemin-plugin relies on markup in the index.html file, in order to extract sourcefiles to concatenate and minify.
 This is applicable for \*.js as wel as \*.css files.
 Additional information can be found at the [GitHub page](https://github.com/zont/gulp-usemin#blocks).